 You may acknowledge receipt of the dispute by logging into the Open Payments system, navigating to the “Review and Dispute” tab, and selecting “Acknowledge Dispute.”
 The physician or teaching hospital who initiated the dispute will receive an email acknowledging your receipt of the dispute.

 You may review the details of the dispute by navigating to the “Review and Dispute” tab of the Open Payments system and searching for the disputed record using the Record ID or Dispute ID noted above.
 You may resolve the dispute by submitting and attesting to the corrected data.
-After reviewing the disputed information, if you determine that no change is required to the data, you may dismiss the dispute or request the physician or teaching hospital who initiated the dispute to withdraw it.
+After reviewing the disputed information, if you determine that no change is required to the data, you may select “Resolved No Change” to acknowledge that your entity and the physician or teaching hospital have resolved the dispute in accordance with the guidance in the Final Review, or you may request the physician or teaching hospital who initiated the dispute to withdraw it.
+If you select “Resolved No Change,” this action should only be taken when dispute resolution does not require a change to the data by the reporting entity.

 If you have questions or require any further information about this dispute, please contact <INSERT PHYSICIAN OR TEACHING HOSPITAL NAME> directly.

 Recipients: submitter

-Dispute Dismissed By the Applicable Manufacturer or Applicable Group Purchasing Organization (GPO) - EML_RD_004
+Dispute Resolved With No Changes By the Applicable Manufacturer or Applicable Group Purchasing Organization (GPO) - EML_RD_004

-Email Conditions: The physician or teaching hospital shall receive an email when the applicable manufacturer or applicable GPO (entity) dismisses the dispute of certain payments or transfers of value, or ownership or investment interests.
+Email Conditions: The physician or teaching hospital shall receive an email when the applicable manufacturer or applicable GPO (entity) resolves the dispute of certain payments or transfers of value, or ownership or investment interests and makes no changes to the data.

-Email Subject Line: Open Payments Dispute Dismissed
+Email Subject Line: Open Payments Dispute Resolved with No Change to Data

 Body:

-<INSERT ENTITY NAME> has dismissed your dispute (Dispute ID <XXXX>) regarding the following record:
+<INSERT ENTITY NAME> has resolved your dispute (Dispute ID <XXXX>) regarding the following record, and has not made any change to the data:

 Record ID: XXXX [dynamic text]